If you've read my glowing review of the original SnoreRx mouthpiece, you'll already know that I love it. It's my favorite device to stop snoring.

 Not everyone needs the same degree of lower jaw advancement.
 For example I use 3 milimeters; you might require 7 (or even 1).

 Sorting out your number takes a couple of adjustments and SnoreRx Plus makes this simple.
-It allows fine-tuning adjustments at any time of 1mm.
+It allows fine-tuning adjustments in 1mm increments at any time.

 With most other anti-snoring mouthpieces, you mold the mouthpiece when you receive it.
 It requires boiling the device and then biting down on it while it's still soft.